petepuu/Migrate-Canvas-Apps/README.md

 As this solution uses **Custom Connector**, all the users need to have standalone Power Apps license Power Apps Premium or Power Apps per App

+## Known issues
+- Source and target environments are listed using PowerAppsForMakers.GetEnvironments() which returns might return environment where user of the tool does not have any permissions.
+Migration fails if user does not have Environment Maker permissions if the target environment

 ## Installation and configuration

 ### Create Entra ID application registration